app4rpi/docker-cherrymusic/README.md

 $ docker build --rm -t docker-cherrymusic .
 ```

-The image docker-minidlna:latest has been created with a size of 43.1MB
+The image docker-cherrymusic:latest has been created with a size of 43.1MB

 ## 3a.
 Run cherrymusic in a container